immutability-io/vault-ethereum/README.md

 Sending any transaction on the Ethereum network requires the payment of fees.
 So, you send the transaction that deploys a contract **from** an Ethereum account with a positive balance.

-Assume that the compiled binary in the file `./out/Helloworld.bin`.
+Assume that the compiled contract is the file `Helloworld.bin`.
 Deployment is simple:

 ```sh
 $ vault write ethereum/accounts/test/contracts/helloworld transaction_data=@Helloworld.bin value=10000000000000000000 gas_price=21000000000 gas_limit=1500000